 Test your crazy dumb luck with disposable income.

 Every year, I set aside a few hundred dollars as disposable income.
 I buy the crazy stuff I mentioned earlier (options & cryptocurrencies) with this disposable income.
 These are crazy bets, and I am okay to lose them.
 It helps me feel connected and yet safe from all the uncertainties.
 If you experience fear of missing out, it is better to set aside a tiny negligible income for such crazy adventures.
-Emotional discipline is an essential trait for sound money decisions, and it is a work in progress in my case.
+Emotional discipline is essential for sound money decisions, and it is a work in progress in my case.
 I hope my lessons serve as a reminder and general pathway to sound decisions.

 If you like what you read, you should consider subscribing to my email newsletter, where I send an email every week with a few thoughts, reflections, and curated links to interesting books, articles, and podcasts I've enjoyed.